128technology/docs/docs/intro_upgrading.md

 Within a given router's configuration, at `router > system > software-update > repository`, you can configure the `source-type` setting to one of three values:

-- `conductor-only`: the router will retrieve software versions only from (or through) the conductor
+- `conductor-only`: the router will retrieve software versions only from the conductor (_conductor(s) will need internet access and routers will need to be able to resolve internet hosted repositories_)
 - `prefer-conductor`: the router will retrieve software versions from the conductor, and fall back to using the internet
 - `internet-only` (default): the router will use 128 Technology's publicly hosted repositories for retrieving sofwtare images